Hacknet: Naix

-One of the missions the player takes on involves an opposing hacker by the alias of "Naix".
-They take offense to being investigated and attack the player by hacking their system.
-This attack can be defended against by launching the shell program on the user's computer and using the trap feature to stop the connection.
-However, this is not explained to users in-game.
-If the attack is successful, it will result in the game GUI disappearing and the virtual computer rebooting, leaving the player with a minimal console interface.
-Once the player has recovered their system from the attack, the storyline of the game splits: the player can choose to take revenge on the attacker and as a reward get access to a third faction in the game, or follow the guidance of their mission control and make a statement that such behavior is not acceptable, resulting in the resumption of your missions with the faction you were in (called Entropy) before the attack.
+After completing a few of Entropy's missions, the player is eventually assigned to investigate a hacker by the alias of Naix.
+Naix recently stole a large amount of data from a company, damaging the hacking community's reputation in the process.
+After deleting Naix's stolen data, he takes offense to being investigated and attacks the player's system, deleting their interface.
+This attack can be defended against, albeit requires strict timing by using a trap program.
+If the attack is successful, it will result in the game interface disappearing and the computer rebooting, leaving the player with a minimal console interface.
+Once the player has recovered their system from the attack by downloading Naix's system, the player can choose to either take revenge on Naix by counter-deleting his system, or follow the guidance of their mission control and make a statement that such behavior is not acceptable, resulting in the resumption of the player's missions with Entropy.